-Total shareholders' equity, including non-controlling interests (i.e. minority interests), is €136 million higher than the end-2020 figure, at €971 million.
+Total shareholders' equity, including non-controlling interests (i.e. minority interests), is \in 389 million higher than the end-2021 figure, at \in 1,360 million.
 The main factors in this year-on-year movement are:

-- the €282 million of net profit attributable to the Group for the period; - minus the dividend payout of €152 million to shareholders; - plus a €6 million increase in the translation reserve.
+- a €330 million capital increase subscribed by Bouygues SA; - the €311 million of net profit attributable to the Group for the period; - minus the dividend payout of €274 million to shareholders; - plus €17 million of actuarial gains (and the associated deferred taxes) following an increase in the discount rate and salary inflation rate assumptions used for lump-sum retirement benefits and pension obligations.

-Non-current debt is €881 million, €184 million lower than at the end of 2020, due mainly to repayments of borrowings used to hedge shareholdings as part of the internal reorganisations in 2021.
+Non-current debt is €338 million, €543 million lower than at the end of 2021, due mainly to repayments of borrowings contracted with Bouygues group cash pooling entities in connection with transactions preparatory to the transfer of the Energies & Services arm to Equans.

-Provisions - which are a significant item in the Building & Civil Works sector - are split between non-current (€629 million) and current (€682 million), in accordance with international financial reporting standards.
+Provisions - which are a significant item in the Building & Civil Works sector - are split between non-current (≤ 667 million) and current (≤ 605 million), in accordance with international financial reporting standards.

-Current taxes payable amount to €75 million, and comprise corporate income taxes payable by French and foreign subsidiaries in the short term.
+Current taxes payable amount to €70 million, and comprise corporate income taxes payable by French and foreign subsidiaries in the short term.

-Trade payables are €2,133 million at end 2021, compared with €2,921 million at end 2020, after taking account of a reduction of €572 million due to an IFRS 5 reclassification.
+Trade payables are €2,282 million at end 2022, compared with €2,133 million at end 2021, after taking account of a reduction of €23 million due to an IFRS 5 reclassification.

-Customer contract liabilities amount to €2,004 million at 31 December 2021, versus €2,633 million a year earlier.
-This line item is presented to comply with the requirements of IFRS 15, and represents the sum total of advances/down-payments received and deferred income.
+Customer contract liabilities amount to €1,900 million at 31 December 2022, versus €2,004 million a year earlier.
+This line item is presented to comply with the requirements of IFRS 15, and represents the sum total of advances/downpayments received and deferred income.

-Other current liabilities amount to €1,445 million.
+Other current liabilities amount to €1,438 million.
 This line item mainly comprises tax and employee-related liabilities.